lucasgpulcinelli/mandelbrotset/README.md

 ## Build instructions

 ### packages needed
-libjpeg-lib libpng-dev make gcc (or another C compiler toolchain)
+libjpeg-lib libpng-dev make gcc (or another C compiler toolchain) and python3

 ### instructions
-use "make" to build the project and use build/main to run the program
+use "make" to build the project and, after changing the directory to build use "./main.py" to run the program

 ## Showcase